 Dress and Appearance:

+It is important to dress as conservative as possible and demonstrate that you want to be taken seriously.
 Neat, well-attired and clean appearance creates an atmosphere of confidence, respect, and professionalism.
 Dress should be business causal, specifically:

 - Business casual is crisp, neat, classic rather than trendy; Khaki or dark pants, neatly pressed, and a buttoned solid shirt are appropriate; skirts, dresses, etc. should not be shorter than above the knee.
-Backless, spaghetti straps, and sundresses should be covered.

 - Excessively tight, revealing or baggy clothes are not to be worn.